Remove 4 matches to leave 4 equal triangles with every matchstick as a part of a triangle.

 You know what the answer would be.

-All four equal triangles must be independent of each other without sharing any single matchstick between two triangles.
-And also because all triangles were connected in the initial figure, the 4 independent triangles will also be connected at their corners.
+All four equal triangles must be independent of each other sharing no single matchstick between two triangles.
+Also, as all triangles were connected in the initial figure, the 4 independent triangles will also be connected at their corners.

-Again, without being sure about the final solution figure I go on to compare this candidate solution figure with the initial puzzle figure.
+Now I compare this candidate solution figure with the initial puzzle figure.

-Look at the two figures I put side by side below.
+Look at the two figures I put side by side.

 Can you find any similarity between the two figures?
 Can you identify any matchstick structure that is present in both the figures.
 It would be great if the whole candidate solution figure is identified as a part of the initial puzzle figure.

-But alas, that's not to be.
-The largest structure identified as common to both the structures is the 3 triangle 9 match structure colored red in the figure below.
+But alas, that’s not to be.
+The largest structure identified as common to both the structures is the 3 triangle 9 match structure colored red in the figure shown.

 You may place the fourth triangle connected to any of the six corners of the three interconnected triangles, but you cannot get this fourth triangle as a part of the original puzzle figure.

-You are allowed to remove matches, but not moving matches, isn't it?
+You may remove matches, but may not move matches, isn’t it?

 You may think, what a failure!
 But I think the other way.
-I try to extract as much benefit from this failure and immediately conclude,
+I try to extract as much benefit from this failure as possible and immediately conclude,

 Conclusion 1: The three centrally connected independent matchstick structure CANNOT BE A PART OF THE FINAL SOLUTION.